moncalvillo/smartcontracts-tfg/README.md

 # Git repo

-Decentralized app to interact with a blockchain network using Truffle, React and Hyperledger Fabric.
+Decentralized app to interact with a blockchain network.
+Hyperledger Fabric Test Network should be already deployed in the local machine and should modify the variable 'fabricSamplesPath' on both servers (Server and Oracle) declared on the file 'src/providers/Configuration.ts'.

+If required, aslo modify the 'network' variable declared in the same file corresponding to the folder name where the network is initialized.
+By default, it is 'test-network'.

 ## Installation

-Install all the dependencies:
+Install all npm the dependencies:
 ```
 $ cd server
 $ npm install